SEPIA-Framework/sepia-web-audio/README.md

 - Resampler using Speex codec (WASM module)
 - Voice-Activity-Detection (VAD) via WebRTC-VAD
-- Custom SEPIA VAD module using Meyda to analyze bark-scale, MFCC and more
+- Custom SEPIA VAD module using Meyda to analyze bark-scale, **MFCC** and more
 - Wave Encoder with lookback-buffer
-- Porcupine Wake-Word detector
+- Porcupine Wake-Word detector (including: "Computer", "Jarvis", "Hey SEPIA" and more)
 - [SEPIA STT Server](https://github.com/SEPIA-Framework/sepia-stt-server) WebSocket module for speech recognition
 - more to come ...

 ## Tutorial

-UNDER CONSTRUCTION  - Please check out the demo and test pages for more examples.
+UNDER CONSTRUCTION  - Please check out the modules demo and test pages for more examples.

 Full tutorial code can be found at: [tutorial-test-page.html](tutorial-test-page.html)